easy sourdough starter from scratch

 4. Why is my sourdough starter separating?

-Same answer as the previous question, if a starter is hungry for a feeding (or has been neglected for a while) gray/brown liquid can form in the starter and the starter can separate into layers.
+If an established starter is hungry for a feeding (or has been neglected for a while) gray/brown alcohol (hooch) can form in the starter and the starter can separate into layers.

 Simply stir the starter back together before discarding the extra and refreshing it with flour and water (or pour off a large amount of hooch first.)